blizzardfun/MMStateRanking/README.md

 # MMStateRanking
-MM ranking of the states financially
+Makeover Monday project ranking of the states financially